We may receive compensation when you click on links to products from our partners.

 Avoid Common Interview Pitfalls

-With this beginner’s guide, you have the tools and resources you need to nail your product management interview.
-In developing hypotheses on the company, practicing your responses, seeking coaching, and avoiding some common interview pitfalls, you’ll set yourself up for success.
+With this beginner’s guide, you’ll have the resources you need to ace your product management interview.
+By developing hypotheses on the company, practicing your responses, seeking coaching, and avoiding common pitfalls, you’ll set yourself up for success.
 You have the drive and the tools, so go get that job you deserve and kickstart your product management career!